How to Fix Bad OnePlus 6T Battery Life

-In closing, stay tuned for the next few software updates from OnePlus.
-They’ll probably fine-tune the software, patch a few bugs, and further refine the software, battery life and stability.
+Stay tuned for the next few software updates from OnePlus.
+They’ll probably fine-tune the software, patch a few bugs, and further improve performance and battery life.
 They’re one of the best manufacturers when it comes to fast, helpful, and timely software updates.

 Or, try the OnePlus 6T Android Q beta and test Google’s new software before it’s released to the public.
 It could have a few fixes, but also add new problems to your device.
 It’s early unreleased software, so just keep that in mind.

 In closing, this phone is still less than a year old, and they’re slowly ironing out a few more bugs and optimizing the entire experience.
 It will get better as time goes on.
 Before you go, get a screen protector and maybe a case so your phone lasts longer.